sreilly1977/dlh-cyber_security/blue_team/1x04_crypto_foundation/6-algorithm_landscape.md

 Build the definitive reference table of cryptographic algorithms, mapped against MedDefense's current and recommended usage, identifying every deprecated algorithm still in production.

-## Context

-The Security+ exam expects you to know which algorithms are current, which are deprecated, and which are broken.
-More importantly, it expects you to know WHY certain algorithms are inappropriate for certain uses.
-This task builds the reference you will carry into the exam and into your career.
-Every algorithm in the table connects to something you have already seen in MedDefense.

 ---

 ## Algorithm Reference Table